-If for some reasons you end up closing the web browser or the web browser tab by mistake, don't panic, the VM instance is still running and you can simply connect again to it.
+If for some reason you end up closing the web browser or the web browser tab by mistake, don't panic, the VM instance is still running, and you can simply connect again to it.

-- 1. Follow the steps illustrated in Section 1.1 up to the step 6. - 2.
-Once you reach the VM list, under the "Lab1" VM you will find the VM instance previously created. - 3.
-Click again on the "Connect" button and you should find yourself back to where you left.
+- 1. Follow the steps illustrated in Section 1.1 up to step 6. - 2.
+Once you reach the VM list, under the "Lab1" VM, you will find the VM instance previously created. - 3.
+Click again on the "Connect" button, and you should find yourself back to where you left.

-1.1.2 How to copy-paste between Crownlabs and you PC
+1.1.2 How to copy-paste between Crownlabs and your PC

-In order to copy-paste between your PC and the VM instance, it is not as easy as doing CTRL+C and CTRL+V, but some additional step need to be followed.
+To copy-paste between your PC and the VM instance, it is not as easy as doing CTRL+C and CTRL+V; some additional steps need to be followed.

-- 1. On the left side of the UI you should see a small tab with an arrow.
-It may be already open, but in case it is not you can open it by clicking on that tab. - 2.
-Once its open you should see a small menu with at the top the title "no VNC" and below a list of icons - 3.
-The icon illustrated in the picture below is the clipdoard (may be the second or third icon)
+- 1. On the left side of the UI, you should see a small tab with an arrow.
+It may already be open, but in case it is not, you can open it by clicking on that tab. - 2.
+Once it is open, you should see a small menu with the title "no VNC" at the top and below a list of icons. - 3.
+The icon illustrated in the picture below is the clipboard (it may be the second or third icon).

-- 4. By clicking on it a text area opens up (click it again to close it).
-This text area is the mean through which you can copy-paste between Crownlabs and your PC - 5.
-When you select some text in Crownlabs it will appear also in such clipboard, and from that clipboard you will be able to copy-paste to your PC as usual - 6.
-Instead, if you want to copy some text from your PC and paste it in the VM, you need to first to paste it to such clipboad.
-Once its there, you can then proceed to paste it where you need within Crownlabs
+- 4. By clicking on it, a text area opens up (click it again to close it).
+This text area is the means through which you can copy-paste between Crownlabs and your PC. - 5.
+When you select some text in Crownlabs, it will also appear in this clipboard, and from that clipboard, you will be able to copy-paste to your PC as usual. - 6.
+If you want to copy some text from your PC and paste it in the VM, you need to first paste it into this clipboard.
+Once it's there, you can then proceed to paste it where you need within Crownlabs.